-So, in order to experience long-term relief from sciatica, weight loss is only one step in the right direction.
+So, to experience long-term relief from sciatica, weight loss is only one step in the right direction.
 It’s a very big step, but it’s still only one.
-Fortunately, the best and most effective ways to lose weight can also help relieve sciatica pain, such as eating healthy and exercising.
+Fortunately, the best and most effective ways to lose weight can help relieve sciatica pain, such as eating healthy and exercising.

 Short-term relief from sciatica is also worth mentioning here, as pain relief is essential to getting you back on your feet.
-As such, there are several other things you can do to relieve sciatic nerve pain in the short-term, including massage therapy, home remedies, yoga, and chiropractic care.
+There are several other things you can do to relieve sciatic nerve pain in the short term, including massage therapy, home remedies, yoga, and chiropractic care.

 How to Exercise With Sciatica?

-Regular exercise is not only beneficial for weight loss, but it also helps reduce the symptoms and likelihood of sciatica in other ways.
-Exercise can help sciatica because there are many things that make sciatica worse, such as:
+Regular exercise is beneficial for weight loss and helps reduce the symptoms and likelihood of sciatica in other ways.
+Exercise can help sciatica because many things that make sciatica worse, such as:

 - Sitting too much.